 how can modularity improve your product lifecycle management?

-At IDEAL GRP we work with companies developing modular architectures across the Nordics and Baltics.
+At Eviden we work with companies developing modular architectures across the Nordics and Baltics.
 Want to know more!

 Metso aiming to improve supply chain collaboration through system simulation

 Webinar (THIS WEBINAR WILL BE HELD IN FINNISH LANGUAGE) (Material will be distributed in English) August 22, 2023 – 09:00 CET Learn how Metso utilizes system simulation in their hydraulic system design.
 Research engineer Jesse Backman shares his learning path to system simulation, and how Metso could improve the collaboration of the supply chain through […]

 Webinaari 22.8.2023 – 10:00 EET Tule kuulemaan kuinka Metso hyödyntää systeemisimulointia hydraulijärjestelmien suunnittelussa.
 Tutkimusinsinööri Jesse Backman kertoo oppipolkunsa systeemisimuloinnin pariin ja kuinka Metso voisi kehittää yhteistyötä toimittajaketjussaan systeemisimuloinin avulla.
 Tärkeimmät opit esitellään käytännön suunnitteluesimerkin avulla.
 Kuinka parantaa yhteistyötä toimitusketjussa systeemisimuloinnin avulla?
 Mitä systeemisimulointi on?
 Systeemisimulointi yhdistää yksittäisten komponenttien ominaisuudet ja vuorovaikutukset koko järjestelmän dynaamiseksi käyttäytymiseksi. […]